Clinical and Laboratory Monitoring of Pediatric HIV Infection

 Source: Shearer WT, Rosenblatt HM, Gelman RS, et al. Lymphocyte subsets in healthy children from birth through 18 years of age: the Pediatric AIDS Clinical Trials Group P1009 study.
 J Allergy Clin Immunol.
 2003;112(5):973-980.

-CD4 count and percentage decline as HIV infection progresses; patients with lower CD4 counts or percentage values have a poorer prognosis than patients with higher values (see Tables A–C in Appendix D: Supplemental Information).
-Children with higher baseline CD4 percentages and of younger ages (<4 years) can potentially recover normal CD4 counts, whereas children with severe baseline immune suppression may not achieve normal CD4 levels with ART.25-27 Guidelines recommend that all people with HIV receive ART, regardless of their CD4 count and clinical stage.
-However, CD4 counts are used to determine HIV stage, potential for immunologic recovery, and when to initiate or stop OI prophylaxis (see When to Initiate Therapy in Antiretroviral-Naive Children).
+CD4 count and percentage decline as HIV infection progresses; patients with lower CD4 counts or percentage values have a poorer prognosis than patients with higher values (see Tables A, Table B, and Table C in Appendix D: Supplemental Information).
+Children with higher baseline CD4 percentages, younger ages (<4 years), or early ART initiation25 can potentially recover normal CD4 counts, whereas children with severe baseline immune suppression may not achieve normal CD4 levels with ART.26-28 Although CD4 cells decline as a result of HIV infection, CD8 T lymphocyte (CD8) cells expand soon after infection.
+In adults with HIV, low CD4/CD8 ratios are a prognostic indicator for serious non-AIDS events.29 In children with perinatal HIV, the CD4/CD8 ratio inversely correlates with immune activation, senescence, and exhaustion.29 Some clinicians find CD4/CD8 ratios useful for gauging overall immune dysfunction.
+Guidelines recommend that all people with HIV receive ART, regardless of their CD4 count and clinical stage.
+However, CD4 counts are used to determine HIV stage, potential for immunologic recovery, and when to initiate or stop OI prophylaxis (see When to Initiate Antiretroviral Treatment in Children with HIV Infection).

 HIV RNA Monitoring in Children: General Considerations

 Quantitative HIV RNA assays measure the plasma concentration of HIV RNA as copies/mL.
-Without therapy, plasma viral load initially rises to peak level during the period of primary infection in adults and adolescents, and then declines by as much as 2 to 3 log10 copies to reach a stable lower level (the virologic set point) approximately 6 to 12 months after acute infection.28,29 In adults with HIV, the virologic set point correlates with the subsequent risk of disease progression or death in the absence of therapy.30
+Without therapy, plasma viral load initially rises to peak level during the period of primary infection in adults and adolescents and then declines by as much as 2 to 3 log10 copies to reach a stable lower level (the virologic set point) approximately 6 to 12 months after acute infection.30,31 In adults with HIV, the virologic set point correlates with the subsequent risk of disease progression or death in the absence of therapy.32

 The pattern of change in plasma viral load in untreated infants with perinatal HIV differs from that in adults and adolescents with HIV.
-In the absence of treatment, plasma viral load peaks by age 2 months and remains high until 12 months, then slowly declines until age 4 to 5 years.31-32,33 This pattern probably reflects the lower efficiency of a developing immune system in containing viral replication and, possibly, the rapid expansion of HIV-susceptible cells that occurs with somatic growth.34
+In the absence of treatment, plasma viral load peaks by age 2 months and remains high until 12 months, and then slowly declines until age 4 to 5 years.33-34,35 This pattern probably reflects the lower efficiency of a developing immune system in containing viral replication and, possibly, the rapid expansion of HIV-susceptible cells that occurs with somatic growth.36

-Despite the established association between high plasma viral load and disease progression, a specific HIV RNA concentration has only moderate predictive value for disease progression and death in an individual child.35 In both children and adults with HIV, CD4 count or percentage and plasma viral load are independent predictors of disease progression and mortality risk, and using the two markers together more accurately defines prognosis.35-38
+Despite the established association between high plasma viral load and disease progression, a specific HIV RNA concentration has only moderate predictive value for disease progression and death in an individual child.37 In both children and adults with HIV, CD4 count or percentage and plasma viral load are independent predictors of disease progression and mortality risk, and using the two markers together more accurately defines prognosis.37-40

 Methodological Considerations When Interpreting and Comparing HIV RNA Assays

-Based on accumulated experience with currently available assays, the current definition of virologic suppression is a plasma viral load that is below the quantification limit of the assay used (generally <20 copies/mL to 75 copies/mL) (see Table 8 below).
+Based on accumulated experience with currently available assays, the current definition of virologic suppression is a plasma viral load that is below the quantification limit of the assay used (generally <20 copies/mL to 75 copies/mL) (see Table 7 below).
 This definition of suppression has been much more thoroughly investigated in adults with HIV than in children with HIV (see the Adult and Adolescent Antiretroviral Guidelines).
-Temporary viral load elevations (“blips”) are often detected in adults on ART39 (Grennan, Loutfy et al. 2012) and generally defined as up to 200 copies/mL, but may be as high as 500 copies/mL in children on ART40; these temporary elevations do not represent virologic failure as long as the values have returned to below the level of detection when testing is repeated.
+Temporary viral load elevations (“blips”) are often detected in adults on ART41 and generally defined as up to 200 copies/mL, but they may be as high as 500 copies/mL in children on ART42; these temporary elevations do not represent virologic failure as long as the values have returned to below the level of detection when testing is repeated.
 For definitions and management of virologic treatment failure, see Recognizing and Managing Antiretroviral Treatment Failure.
 These definitions of virologic suppression and virologic failure are recommended for clinical use.
 Research protocols or surveillance programs may use different definitions.

 The predominant HIV-1 subtype in the United States is subtype B, and early assays were designed to detect this subtype.
 Current kit configurations for all companies have been designed to detect and quantitate essentially all viral subtypes (see Diagnosis of HIV Infection in Infants and Children).
-This ability is important in many regions of the world where non-B subtypes are predominant, as well as in the United States for international adoptees and a small subset of individuals who contract non-B viral subtypes.41,44-48 It is particularly relevant for immigrant and adopted children who are born outside the United States or to non–U.S.-born parents.
+This ability is important in many regions of the world where non-B subtypes are predominant, as well as in the United States for immigrant and adopted children who are born outside the United States or to non–U.S.-born parents.43,46-50

 Genetic Testing for Management of HIV